10 Reasons Why Your Family Budget May Be Ineffective

 8. No Self-Discipline

 Sticking to your budget will force you to say “no” to certain unplanned purchases.
 If you’ve got your sights on a major buy, forgo it at least as long as it takes to review your budget to see if you can afford it.
-Also read some easy ways to help you stick to your budget.

 9. You Didn’t Consider Annual Expenses In Your Budget